DNA Lounge: Layout

 For live shows, the capacity of the main room is around 800, and Above DNA is around 300.

 History

 The venue first opened for business in 1983 as a leather bar called Chaps, owned by Chuck Slaton.

-In 1985 it was purchased by Jim English and Brian Raffi who opened for business under the name DNA Lounge on November 22, 1985.
+In 1985 it was purchased by Jim English, Jeff Mason and Brian Raffi who opened for business under the name DNA Lounge on November 22, 1985.
 The name was rumored to be an acronym for "dancing, not art".
-Jim English left around 1988 to open Club Townsend, while restaurateur Jeff Mason became Raffi's new partner.
-The earliest regular DJs were Ted Cousens, Adam Fisher, Michael Snyder, and Brian Raffi.
+Jim English left around 1988 to open Club Townsend.The earliest regular DJs were Ted Cousens, Adam Fisher, Michael Snyder, and Brian Raffi.
 One of the early doormen was Doc Martin, who later became a popular house music DJ after a residency on Monday nights as a DJ (and spinning a lot at Townsend, thanks to English, as he became a star).